pireactor/main-site/client/public/assets/content/en/content.md

   leanmax global resourcing system.
   ",
   "
-  We do not seek equity stake and are currently accepting select, funded member
+  We do not seek equity and.
+We accept select, funded member
-  engagements: ranging from feature add to product line, across the project depth from initial conception/scoping through release-to-market.
-We also provide whole venture transformation over visioning, planning, implementation, and handoff.
+  engagements: ranging from feature addition to functionality extension to full product development, from initial conception/scoping through release-to-market.
+We also provide venture transformation including visioning, planning, implementation and handoff.
-  Platea congue tellus iaculis viverra id duis dolor.
-Hac integer lacus, augue viverra quis egestas viverra habitant.
-Cras in ipsum nisi congue egestas nisi, ullamcorper.
-Euismod bibendum donec porta scelerisque.
-Consequat quisque diam dui sem sagittis vitae et, lacus.
-Morbi vivamus elementum amet, senectus posuere.
   "
   ],